Observational constraints on the spin/anisotropy of the CCOs of Cassiopeia A, Vela Jr. and G347.3-0.5 and a single surviving continuous gravitational wave candidate: Hierarchical follow up searches

 The only candidate that survives the Stage-4 search comes from the G347.3 low frequency search.
 Its $R^4=2.3$ is marginal with respect to the test signal population, but it is still above the threshold.

-The slightly negative value of the line-robust detection statistic $\log_{10}(\hat{\beta}_{\mathrm{S/GL}})=-0.3$ in Stage-4 perhaps indicates a slight imbalance among the two detectors in the contribution to the detection statistic, however direct inspection of the single detector contributions does not unveil any significant discrepancy: $2\mathcal{F}_{\textrm{H1}}\simeq 23$ and $2\mathcal{F}_{\textrm{L1}}\simeq 24 $ for the Hanford and Livingston data respectively.
+The slightly negative value of the line-robust detection statistic $\hat{\beta}_{\mathrm{S/GL}}=-0.3$ in Stage-4 perhaps indicates a slight imbalance among the two detectors in the contribution to the detection statistic, however direct inspection of the single detector contributions does not unveil any significant discrepancy: $2\mathcal{F}_{\textrm{H1}}\simeq 23$ and $2\mathcal{F}_{\textrm{L1}}\simeq 24 $ for the Hanford and Livingston data respectively.

-The O3 and O4a amplitude spectral density data used in the searches is quite pristine at the frequencies of interest of this candidate: no known line was reported in either detectors and the amplitude spectral density estimates appear undisturbed, albeit not stationary.
+The O3 and O4a amplitude spectral density data used in the searches are quite pristine at the frequencies of interest for this candidate: no known line was reported in either detector \citep{o3_linefile,o4_linefile} and the amplitude spectral density estimates appear undisturbed, albeit not stationary.
 The Einstein@Home raw results from the deep low-frequency search \citep{brian2025a} do not show any sign of contamination in this frequency band.
-The all-sky full O3 atlas results \citep{Dergachev:2025ead} show at the sky position of G347.3 signs of contamination from elevated signal-to-noise ratios at the poles, which are the tell-tale of a stationary line.
-A preliminary investigation using the same Falcon pipeline that produces the atlas, on O4a data at the parameters of our O4a candidate also reveals contamination at the position of G347, from elevated signal-to-noise ratio values that peak somewhere else in the sky.
-On the other hand these Falcon searches use a different strain channel than what used here, one where no line-cleaning was carried out by LIGO before the data release.
+The all-sky full O3 atlas results \citep{Dergachev:2025ead} show signs of contamination at the sky position of G347.3 from elevated signal-to-noise ratios at the poles, which are the tell-tale of a stationary line.
+A preliminary investigation using on O4a data the same Falcon pipeline that produces the atlas, reveals at the parameters of our O4a candidate contamination at the position of G347, from elevated signal-to-noise ratio values that peak somewhere else in the sky.
+On the other hand, these Falcon searches use a different strain channel than what is used here, one where no line-cleaning was carried out by LIGO before the data release.

 The Stage-4 search investigates $\sim 10^7$ templates for each candidate.
 With so many templates noise alone produces the bulk of $2\mathcal{F}$ follow-up results in the range 34-38.
-Our candidate has a $2\mathcal{F}\simeq 45$ which corresponds to a Gaussian p-value of about 2\%.
-But having carried out 13 follow-ups the actual false-alarm probability associated with this occurrence is around 27\%.
-This makes this candidate not highly significant.
+Our candidate has a $2\mathcal{F}\simeq 45$, which corresponds to a Gaussian p-value of about 0.75\%.
+But having carried out 13 follow-ups, the actual false-alarm probability associated with this occurrence is around 10\%.
+This makes the candidate not highly significant.